Baby Esther: Kane v. Fleischer

-Defense uses Baby Esther

 Testimony was given that Kane adopted her singing style after watching Baby Esther perform in a New York nightclub in April 1928.
 Esther's first manager, Lou Bolton, testified for the defense, stating that in 1925, he coached a "young negro child" named Esther, teaching her how to interpolate her songs with scat lyrics such as "boo-did-do-doo" and "whad-da-da-da".
-Bolton testified that Kane had seen Jones' act at the Everglades Restaurant in April 1928, which was before Kane opened her own act at the New York Paramount Theatre.
+Bolton testified that Kane had seen Jones' act at the Everglades Restaurant in April or May 1928, which was before Kane opened her own act at the New York Paramount Theatre.
 Kane had already testified that her first use of the phrase "boop-boop-a-doop" was during her engagement at the Paramount Theatre.
 Under cross-examination, Bolton said that he had met with Kane at the club after Esther's performance, but could not recall when she had walked in.
+Kane herself stated that that was not true.
 Bolton also stated that Fleischer's lawyers had paid him $200 to come to New York.
 Bolton told the court that he had no idea where Esther was, and he thought that she was "probably" still in Paris.
 In fact, in May 1934, she was performing in Louisville.
 Esther herself did not testify at the trial.

 Max Fleischer located a sound film made in 1928 of Esther performing, which was introduced as evidence.
 In the film, she sings three songs that had earlier been popularized by Helen Kane—"Don't Be Like That", "Is There Anything Wrong with That?" and "Wa-da-da"—which writer Mark Langer says "was hardly proof that Helen Kane derived her singing style from Baby Esther".
 According to jazz historian Robert O'Meally, this evidence might have been fabricated by the Fleischers to discredit Kane, whom they later admitted was their model for Betty Boop.
 O'Meally also questioned if there was some sort of deal between Fleischer Studios and Bolton and questioned if Esther was ever paid for her presumed loss of revenue.

 Judge Edward J. McGoldrick ruled that "the vocables 'boop-boop-a-doop' and similar sounds had been used by other performers prior to the plaintiff," and that "the plaintiff has failed to sustain either cause of action by proof of sufficient probative force."
 In his opinion, based on the totality of the evidence presented in the trial, the "baby" technique of singing did not originate with Kane.

+PBS retraction

+In 2021, a viral 2015 article by PBS used a supposed confirmation of the "Baby Esther was the original Betty Boop" theory that was eventually retracted.
+PBS added a clarificatory article that admitted the mistake.

 Do Tell by James Van Der Zee, c.
 1930.
 The image has often been misidentified as depicting Esther Jones.

-Legacy

-Baby Esther is most associated today with her connection with the Kane v.
-Fleischer lawsuit.
-Jones' film has been credited with convincing the judge in the case that Helen Kane had copied Baby Esther.
-Film scholar Mark Langer disputes this interpretation, which he says has become "conventional wisdom".

-No confirmed recordings of Jones are known to exist.